Simulation-based Inference of Reionization Parameters from 3D Tomographic 21 cm Light-cone Images -- II: Application of Solid Harmonic Wavelet Scattering Transform: Results

 In principle, thanks to the similarity between solid harmonic WST and 3D CNN, a deep and/or wide 3D CNN should perform at least as well as the WST in extracting information, as long as three conditions are all met --- training data is adequate, network is sufficiently expressive, and training process is successful.
 Our results imply that the 3D CNN configurations in \citetalias{2021arXiv210503344Z} might have limitations in these three aspects.

 The first limitation is insufficient training data.
 A dataset that samples the complete parameter-data distribution is required to train a robust neural network.
-For training a 2D CNN \citep{Gillet2019}, a dataset comprising 9,000 training samples might suffice, but the same number of training samples is likely not adequate for 3D CNN.
+For training a 2D CNN \citep{Gillet2019}, a dataset comprising 9,000 training samples might suffice, but the same number of training samples is likely not adequate for 3D CNN\footnote{We note that \citet{2022MNRAS.511.3446N} trained a 3D CNN with a smaller number of data than \citetalias{2021arXiv210503344Z}, but it performed comparably well.
+This might benefit from the specific architecture adopted therein.}.
 While we find that the results for the ``Faint Galaxies Model'' and the ``Bright Galaxies Model'' were not improved if the training sample size was doubled, a thorough scaling test on the number of training samples is necessary to make a robust diagnosis.

 The second limitation is the insufficient complexity of neural network architectures.
 While the solid harmonic WST exploits its intrinsic invariance properties, the standard CNNs cannot because they are not invariant to rotations due to inherent architecture.
 Thus the architecture in CNNs needs to be fine-tuned during the training.
 Alternatively, a likely more effective approach is to integrate additional inductive biases into the architecture \citep{2018arXiv180101450K,9156444,NEURIPS2018_488e4104,8578193}.
 In these variants of CNNs, the invariance properties can be enhanced, which might optimize the network architecture.
+Also, in \citet{2022MNRAS.511.3446N}, an elongated kernel is designed to detect the patterns evolving in the redshift direction, which reduces the number of trainable parameters\footnote{Similarly in this work, we also use wavelet filters with elongated shapes for solid harmonic WST. \citet{2022MNRAS.509.3852P} included some discussions on the neural network architectures used for interpreting the 21~cm lightcones.}.

 The third limitation is the sub-optimal network training process.
 Network optimization involves refined practices for neural network initialization and learning rate determination \citep{2023arXiv230611668D}.
+Some generic optimization strategies \citep{2022MNRAS.511.3446N,2019arXiv190710902A} may be useful as well.

+Note that the 3D CNN trained in \citetalias{2021arXiv210503344Z} performs even less effectively than the power spectrum analysis using {\tt 21cmDELFI-PS}.
+This might be explained by the limitations of 3D CNN discussed above.
 While the 3D CNN configurations in \citetalias{2021arXiv210503344Z} might be improved in these three aspects, we leave a thorough exploration along these lines to future work.